 Khotachiwadi is a small Portuguese-Catholic hamlet in Girgaon with the kind of colourful bungalows, guitar-playing locals and food that are reminding us of Goa.
 This hamlet is from an age where landline numbers are still doled out with a serious face, vegetable-sellers know all residents by name and rentals for the oldest inhabitants have stayed steady at INR 1,000.
 Let's decode this beauty for you.

-When we went, residents allowed us to take up time in their home and sat us down and told us stories.
-The past to them was an idyllic time of children running around barefoot, talent contests, back-to-front parties where the meal began with ice-cream and ended with soup.
+When we went, residents allowed us to take up time in their homes and sat us down and told us stories.
+The past to them was an idyllic time of children running around barefoot, talent contests, and back-to-front parties where the meal began with ice cream and ended with soup.
 Kotachiwadi is predominantly composed of Catholics, Maharashtrians and East Indians.
-Colourful bungalow-cottages built in the typical Portuguese style take up residence besides the tiny lanes here.
+Colourful bungalow cottages built in the typical Portuguese style take up residence beside the tiny lanes here.
 Where there were 45 bungalows here earlier, there are now just 15, having been replaced by larger, faceless buildings.
-The cottages that remain each have an identity of its own.
-Bright and colourful, you’ll find orange walls with a blue railing or turquoise-coloured wooden doors with humbler teakouter doors, blue and white houses and a bright yellow face with awnings and railings of red.
+The cottages that remain each have an identity of their own.
+Bright and colourful, you’ll find orange walls with a blue railing or turquoise-coloured wooden doors with humbler teak outer doors, blue and white houses and a bright yellow face with awnings and railings of red.

 How to get there: The nearest train station is Charni Road.
-Walk up till St Teresa’s church, take a right on to Jagannath Shankar Seth Road and walk into the second or third left.
+Walk up to St Teresa’s church, take a right onto Jagannath Shankar Seth Road and walk into the second or third left.